priyanshu1044/CMPE255-RealTime-Anomaly-Detection/README.md

 ```

 #### Run with Frontends
-To run the system with both the Streamlit dashboard and Next.js frontend:
+To run the system with the Next.js frontend:
 ```bash
 python scripts/maintain.py --run-enhanced --with-frontends
 ```